-If you appeared at a hearing and disagree with the decision by the administrative law judge, you have can appeal that decision to the Unemployment Insurance Appeal Board.
+If you appear at a hearing and disagree with the decision by the administrative law judge, you can appeal that decision to the Unemployment Insurance Appeal Board (Appeal Board).
 The Appeal Board will review the record of the hearing (but not take any new evidence), and issue its own written decision.
 If you still disagree with the outcome, you can file a civil case in the Appellate Division of the New York State Supreme Court.

 Changes may occur in this area of law.
 The information provided is brought to you as a public service with the help and assistance of volunteer legal editors, and is intended to help you better understand the law in general.
 It is not intended to be legal advice regarding your particular problem or to substitute for the advice of a lawyer.